Research Frontpage

 Leverage

-• Cross-domain correlation: advantage comes from linking identity, device, network, application, and data signals into one risk picture.
+• Cross-domain correlation: advantage comes from linking identity, device, network, application, traffic, and data signals into one risk picture.

 • Verifiability: audit trails, provenance, and transparent controls matter because buyers are asking whether enforcement is real, not just declared.

-• Workflow integration: systems embedded in SOC, IAM, productivity, cloud, browser, and mobile security win because they shorten time to action.
+• Workflow integration: systems embedded in SOC, IAM, productivity, cloud, browser, API, and mobile security win because they shorten time to action.

 • Local privacy processing: on-device redaction and classification reduce exposure before data leaves the endpoint or tenant.